equinix-labs/pulumi-equinix-fabric-cloud-router-multicloud/docs/parts/part2_fabric_connection_to_aws.md

 <!-- See https://squidfunk.github.io/mkdocs-material/reference/ -->
 # Part 2: Fabric connection to AWS

-In this section, we'll start by configuring the connection from Equinix Fabric to AWS. fFor now, we'll add the code in the `__main__.py` file, although later on, we'll separate some logic into other files for better readability and maintenance.
+In this section, we'll start by configuring the connection from Equinix Fabric to AWS.
+For now, we'll add the code in the `__main__.py` file, although later on, we'll separate some logic into other files for better readability and maintenance.

 ## Steps